JAMB new guidelines 2019/2020, UTME and O’Level scores interpretations

-The new guidelines for admission process was made by Jamb website following consultations with universities and other tertiary institutions in the country.
+The new guidelines for admission process were made by Jamb website following consultations with universities and other tertiary institutions in the country.

 The new admission process would work for candidates who wrote the examination and direct-entry, with the board explaining that universities would collect screening fees from candidates at the end of the admission process.

 - The adoption of CCTV cameras for all the CBT centres.